GoogleChrome/web.dev/src/site/content/en/blog/disallow-synchronous-xhr/index.md

 trial is
 available](https://developers.chrome.com/origintrials/#/view_trial/4391009636686233601).
-With this, you add an origin-specific token to your page headers that enables synchronous `XMLHTTPRequest()` calls.
+With this, you add an origin-specific token to your page headers that enables synchronous `XMLHttpRequest()` calls.
 This option ends shortly before Chrome 86 ships, sometime in late October of 2020.
 Enterprise Chrome customers can also use the  `AllowSyncXHRInPageDismissal` policy flag, which ends at the same time.